Autumn Leaf Pumpkin Pie

 - Lightly sweetened whipped cream for serving

-Meanwhile, make the filling: In a large bowl, whisk together the pumpkin puree, brown sugar and granulated sugar.
+Meanwhile, make the filling: In a large bowl, whisk together pumpkin puree, brown sugar and granulated sugar.
 Add the flour, salt, cinnamon, ginger, nutmeg and cloves and whisk until smooth.
-Add the eggs and egg yolks and whisk until combined.
+Add the remaining 3 eggs and egg yolks and whisk until combined.
 Add the cream, milk, vanilla and brandy and whisk until smooth.
 Pour the filling into the cooled piecrust.

 Place the pie dish on the preheated baking sheet.
 Bake until the filling is set, about 1 hour and 15 minutes, covering the edges of the crust with foil if they get too brown.
 Transfer the pie dish to the wire rack and let the pie cool completely, about 4 hours, before serving.

 While the pie cools, bake the decorative cutouts: Brush the cutouts lightly with some of the remaining beaten egg.
 Bake until golden brown, 10 to 12 minutes.
 Transfer the baking sheet to the wire rack and let cool.